mitchellshargreaves/AI-With-Deep-Learning/slides/hpc_ai.md

 ## Requesting Resources

 * Slurm for scheduling
-* scripts have a series #SBATCH "comments" at the begining
+* scripts have a series #SBATCH "comments" at the beginning
 * The comments tell slurm what resources we want

 ## Exercise